-Fresh fiddlehead ferns are one of the teasures of Spring.
-They are the unfurled ostrich fern sprout which resembles the handle of a fiddle or violin–hence the name.
+Fresh fiddlehead ferns are one of the treasures of Spring.
+They are the unfurled fern sprout which resembles the handle of a fiddle or violin–hence the name.
 They must be harvested in the wild and are only available for a few weeks a year.
 Their flavor is often described as similar to a cross of asparagus and artichoke.
-This combination of limited availability and unique taste of course lends them to being a favorite of top chefs!
-Try fiddlehead fern yourself and see what you think–I think they have a taste all their own!
+The Eastern fiddlehead ferns are the sprouts of the Ostrich fern and the Western fiddleheads are the sprouts of the Lady Fren.
+Their tastes are similar with some believing the Western variety has a bit more crunch.
+You’ll have to decide for yourself!
+This combination of limited availability and unique taste, of course, lends them to be a favorite of top chefs!
+Try fiddlehead ferns yourself and see what you think–I think they have a taste all their own!

 Fiddlehead ferns do not enjoy a long shelf life (refrigerated of course!)
-Your order will be hand selected of top specimens and should be kept refigereated in the container they come in.
+Your order will be hand selected of top specimens and should be kept refrigerated in the container they come in.
 Enjoy quickly by cooking until tender.
-Don't over cook or they will become mealy.
-Reccomend blanching for about three minutes in boiling water and then shocking in ice bath to help lock in their vibrant spring green color.
-Then finish off by sauteeing in good quality olive oil or butter util tender.
+Don't overcook or they will become mealy.
+Recommend blanching for about three minutes in boiling water and then shocking in ice bath to help lock in their vibrant spring green color.
+Then finish off by sautéing in good quality olive oil or butter until tender.
 Then season to taste.